jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 This documentation covers the following:

+* [Microsoft Defender for Cloud security contact email address]({{< relref "#microsoft-defender-for-cloud-security-contact-email-address" >}}): The email address used by Microsoft Defender for Cloud to send security alerts to the security contact at your organization
 * [Scenarios]({{< relref "scenarios">}}): The scenarios supported with example configuration files
 * [Options]({{< relref "options">}}): Common customization tasks and how to perform them are documented here
 * [Platform landing zone configuration file]({{< relref "configuration">}}): Comprehensive documentation of the available input variables